nrjess/twitter-sna/README.md

       the `data` subfolder will be created when you clone the repository or extract files from ZIP file copy of the repository obtained from GitHub.
-  - `scripts`: This folder is where you can find the key files you will need to use if you want to run these analyses on your own computer.
+  - [scripts](https://github.com/nrjess/twitter-sna/tree/main/scripts): This folder is where you can find the key files you will need to use if you want to run these analyses on your own computer.
     - `pull_tweets.RMD` This script creates a user-defined query, pulls data from Twitter, and saves the data to the user’s local